KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2026/04/28

+- Fixes an issue where the pet "Furbobo Press Corps" displayed abnormally under certain circumstances.

+- Fixes an issue where the interface may display abnormally when using the teleport function under certain circumstances.

 ■2026/04/25

 - Fixes an issue where using certain iOS devices with specific characters in the team could lead to abnormal game progress during battle.